AllenInstitute/ecephys_spike_sorting/ecephys_spike_sorting/modules/kilosort_postprocessing/README.md

 Kilosort occasionally fits a spike template to the residual of another spike.
 See [this discussion](https://github.com/MouseLand/Kilosort2/issues/29) for more information.

 This module aims to correct for this by removing spikes from the same unit or neighboring units that occur within 5 samples (0.16 ms) of one another.
-This is not ideal, since it can potentially remove real spike times, but it probably better than having spurious zero-time-lag correlation between units.
+This is not ideal, since it can potentially remove legitimate spike times, but on the whole it seems worth it to avoid having spurious zero-time-lag correlation between units.

-We are not currently taking into account spike amplitude when removing spikes; the module just deletes the spike in an overlapping pair that occurred later in time.
+We are not currently taking into account spike amplitude when removing spikes; the module just deletes one spike from an overlapping pair that occurs later in time.

 Running
 -------